 Quote by Ratan Tata on impact of coronavirus on Indian Economy is fake

-New Delhi, Apr 11: A post on the economy attributed to Ratan Tata has gone viral on the social media.
+New Delhi, Apr 11: A post on the economy attributed to Ratan Tata has gone viral on social media.

-It says, "experts are predicting huge down fall of Economy due to the Corona .
+It says, "experts are predicting huge downfall of Economy due to the Corona.

 What does your child think about the coronavirus lockdown: Send us their thoughts

 "If experts were to be believed, after the total destruction in 2nd World War Japan had NO future.
-BUT the same Japan in just 3 decades or so, made US cry at the market place.
+BUT Japan in just 3 decades or so, made US cry at the market place.

 If the experts were to be believed, Israel should have been wiped out from the world map by the Arabs, but the fact is different."